Clover-Zero/ao3-dialog/arknights-style/AK-README.md

-A work skin meant to mimic communication recorder in Integrated Strategies 2.
+A work skin meant to mimic the communication recorder in Integrated Strategies 2.

 Live example [here](https://archiveofourown.org/works/41422914).
 # How to Use